 - She doesn’t mention the importance of not having a big fat wallet and how it might throw your back out if you carry it in your back pocket and sit on it, but that really wasn’t the point of her writing either.
 A big fat waller is a Chiropractor’s best friend, as you will throw your back out with it eventually.

 - “Control your paperwork”, has lots of standard things, that are good to remember.
-Maybe what you need to do is start scanning things, or only keeping E-copies of things, but I am not completely clear on the CRA’s point of view on only have scanned copies of original documents.
+What you need to do is start scanning things, or only keeping E-copies of things.
+I am not completely clear on the CRA’s point of view on only have scanned copies of original documents.

 - “Keep money e-mails separate”, which is not a bad idea.
-Make sure the account you use is something you look at often (however) or you’ll end up having an out of sight, out of mind problem.
+Make sure the account you use is something you look at often.
+If you don’t check it, you’ll end up having an out of sight, out of mind problem.

 - “Set Calendar Alerts” is really important too.
-I tend to do that using my Google Calendar, which I share with my phone and my wife, so I don’t have the “I forgot about that bill” excuse.
+I do that using my Google Calendar.
+I share my calendar with my phone and my wife.
+This way, I don’t have the “I forgot about that bill” excuse.